askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/tutorials/single-command-syndicate-hugo-post-medium-com/index.md

 If you don't have homebrew or you would prefer to install the application manually you can also grab the binary [here](https://github.com/askcloudarchitech/mediumautopost/releases)

-## Step Two: Make a Place to Save Publishing Status
+## Step Two: Make a Place to Save the Publishing Status

 One of the best features of MediumAutoPost is its ability to remember which posts it has already sent to medium.com.
 Since mediumautopost is designed to work with Hugo and Hugo doesn't really have the ability to save the state of something (since it's a static generated content tool), we need to set up a permanent place for storing the publication status of the individual posts.